 After applications have been packaged by the

-application-packager, they can be installed by the application-manager at runtime.
+appman-packager tool, they can be installed by the application manager at runtime.
 There are two interfaces for this functionality:

-- a QML interface which can be used within the application-manager process, and
+- a QML interface for use within the application manager process

-- a D-Bus interface which can be used by any process which is allowed to talk to the application-manager's
+- a D-Bus interface for use by any process that is allowed to talk to the application manager's

-Both interfaces are very similar and both are documented in the ApplicationInstaller.
+Both interfaces are very similar and are described in the PackageManager.

 |A local filesystem path.|

-- A Developer CA which is responsible for creating certificates that are distributed to developers in P12 format.
-The developers use these certificates to developer-sign their packages (using the Packager tool), before submitting to an app-store.
+- A Developer CA: responsible for creating certificates that are distributed to developers in P12 format.
+The developers use these certificates to developer-sign their packages, using the Packager, before submitting to an app store.

-- An App-Store CA which is responsible for creating certificates that are used by app-store server backends to store-sign packages, before they are downloaded and installed onto devices.
+- An App-Store CA: responsible for creating certificates for use by app store server backends to store-sign packages, before they are downloaded and installed onto devices.

-As for the device, you need to install one or both of these CA-certificates (plus any root and intermediary ones), depending on the type of package you want the user to be able to install.
-Which CA-certificates are loaded is specified via the config file.
+For the device, you need to install one or both of these CA certificates, including any root or intermediary ones.
+But, this depends on the type of package you want the user to be able to install.
+Which CA certificates to load is specified via the config file.

 © 2019 Luxoft Sweden AB.
 Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.